RubenRubioM/TwitchLootClicker/README.md

 # TwitchLootClicker
-An chrome extension who clicks on the twitch loot
+Chrome extension to click the twitch loot boxes